What’s stopping you escaping the Rat Race?

 - God, is it friday?

-- I could employe well qualified people
+- I could employ well qualified people

 - I have a dream